Aptitudetech/shei/README.md

         * add image beside description
     * shei - SO Work Order
         * add image beside description
+    * shei - All Shipping Information
+        * Display all information concerning the shipping

 * Other
     * In the Address doctype, the country is now empty by default and the user must select something in the field 'Country by State'.
 By doing this, it will automatically filed the country and the state.